-Join Richard Harrington for an in-depth discussion in this video More playback options, part of Up and Running with the Nikon D600 and D610.
+Join Richard Harrington for an in-depth discussion in this video More playback options, part of Learning the Nikon D600 and D610.

 - As you play back images, there…are additional options available.…Earlier, we took a look at viewing metadata…displays when reviewing images.…This is a very useful feature that…you should take advantage of.…Remember, just push the multi selector button…up or down to change what's being displayed.…You also may wanna change the brightness…of the monitor screen to make it easier to see.…In bright light, you might find that it's easier…to increase the brightness of the monitor so it shows up.…In very low light, you might decrease the intensity.…